manandharsudhir/table_calendar/README.md

 #### Updating focusedDay

 Setting `focusedDay` to a static value means that whenever **TableCalendar** widget rebuilds, it will use that specific `focusedDay`.
-You can quickly test it by using hot reload: set `focusedDay` to `DateTime.now()`, swipe to next month and trigger a hot reload - the calendar will "reset" to its initial state.
+You can quickly test it by using hot reload: set `focusedDay` to `NepaliDateTime .now()`, swipe to next month and trigger a hot reload - the calendar will "reset" to its initial state.
 To prevent this from happening, you should store and update `focusedDay` whenever any callback exposes it.

 Add this one callback to complete the basic setup: